-Rouzet Agaiby, Head of Business Development at eg technology, discusses how networking is changing.
+Rouzet Agaiby, Head of Business Development, discusses how networking is changing.

 Earlier in the year I wrote a blog about the importance of networks and networking.
 At the time I was confident that the only way to build a solid network was to connect, meet and continue meeting to build trust and develop the relationship.
 This was pre-COVID-19.